jaredpalmer/after.js/UPGRADING.md

 ### Add new webpack plugin

-We have to add new webpack plugin to get chunks information from webpack (it's called stats) and save it into a file to use it later in our application.
+We have to add a new webpack plugin to get chunks information from webpack (it's called stats) and save it into a file to use it later in our application.

 This is not magic but it's using webpack magic comments.